Our Crossway Counsellors

 Dianne and her husband moved to Perth in 2015 after more than 30 years serving as pastors on the east coast of Australia.
 She holds an Advanced Diploma in Counselling and Family Therapy and since arriving in Perth has worked for the Australian Institute of Family Counselling, as well as running her own counselling private practice.
 Trusted for her authentic, non-judgmental and empathetic approach, Dianne is passionate about collaborating with and empowering clients to steer their life’s journey in a way that is meaningful for them, and which then enables them to move forward with God’s purpose and plan for their lives.
 As a Christian counsellor, she relies on the Holy Spirit, through the ministry of His word to inform her counselling practice and uses an approach that integrates theology, spirituality and psychology.
 Di especially enjoys counselling adults with relationship difficulties, anxiety, depression, working through trauma, understanding identity, grief and loss, and in providing practical strategies to increase emotional and psychological well-being.
 A calm and personable clinician, Dianne is someone with whom clients feel a sense of genuine support and care.

 Richard Suter is trained in Biblical Counselling through CCEF (Christian Counselling and Education Foundation, USA).
-He has been Biblically Counselling for 5 years and for many years has been part of the mentoring team at Shalom House.
-Richard also works as a Biblical Counsellor through Gosnells Baptist Church where he is a member and has his own private Biblical Counselling practice.
+He has been Biblically Counselling for 7 years.
+For many years he was part of the mentoring team at Shalom House.
+Richard also has his own private Biblical Counselling practice.
 He commonly deals with addictions, anxiety and depression, guilt and shame, loss of hope, helplessness, abuse in marriage, sexual abuse, mental illness, and other relationship difficulties.
 He also enjoys helping people gain biblical clarity in problem-solving and decision making, and marriage preparation and enrichment.
 Richard believes it is a great honour to be invited to explore with people how they can experience God’s love and comfort in the most mundane of daily challenges or the most difficult sin and suffering.
 His greatest joy is seeing people set free from bondage and moving from darkness to light when God touches their lives.
 Richard has been a volunteer chaplain with Sports Chaplaincy Australia since 1995, serving at the Australian Superbike series and MotoGP racing events.
 He is married to Sue, and between them, they have 5 adult children.